difli/agentic-ai-workshop/README.md

 The app performs these key steps:
 1. Users submit a query via the Streamlit interface.
 2. The query is sent to Langflow through the `run_flow()` function.
-3. Langflow processes the query using your custom flow and returns a response.
+3. Langflow processes the query using the custom flow and returns a response.
-4. The response is displayed in the Streamlit UI, styled as chat bubbles.
+4. The response is displayed in the Streamlit UI, styled as chat bubbles with timestamps.

 ---